 - For internships and practicum courses: a deadline must be included as part of the "Incomplete Agreement" - When the student requests an extension with the instructor's approval due to a prolonged illness that can be documented with medical records or due to military deployment.

-Students do not need to re-enroll in a course in which they have received an incomplete grade.
-Students who choose to re-take the course will have the "I" grade on the original course converted to "F".
+Students must not re-enroll in a course in which they have received an incomplete grade.
+Students who choose to re-take the course will have the I grade on the original course converted to F.